+48 22 490 20 44 Help for foreigners living in Poland

 Note!
 When entering the territory of Poland in visa-free regime (classified as a short-term stay), not only the validity of the passport is checked, but also whether the foreigner has not used the allowed limit, i.e. 90 days during 180 days of stay in the Schengen area.
 Please note that for a short-term stay:

 Note!
-Citizens of some countries (e.g. the USA, Japan, Argentina) may enter Poland again under the visa-free regime without the need for remembering about the 180-day limit, pursuant to bilateral agreements regulating visa-free regime, concluded by Poland with the countries before Poland's accession to the EU.
+Citizens of some countries (e.g. the USA, Japan, Israel, Mexico, South Korea) may enter Poland again under the visa-free regime without the need for remembering about the 180-day limit, pursuant to bilateral agreements regulating visa-free regime, concluded by Poland with the countries before Poland's accession to the EU.
 To obtain information on the rules of using the possibility of visa-free entry to Poland by citizens of specific countries, please contact the Border Guard.

 1. In the case of transit through Poland to another country - permission to enter another country or residence permit in another country.